optio50/YouTube-Terminal/README.md

 ![](ScreenShot.png)
 ![](ScreenShot2.png)

 Watch Youtube Videos without going to the youtube site.
+(Either on your local display or chromecast)

 This script is faster than going to youtube and selecting your video of interest.